cbilodeau2/mixprop_viscosity/docs/usage.md

 # Usage

-To use mixprop in a project:
+To use mixprop in a project, first download the pretrained models from Zenodo:

 ```
-import mixprop
+from mixprop.visc_pred_wrapper import download_models
+download_models()
 ```
+Files will be downloaded into your current directory.

+There are four ways to interact with mixprop: